darkweak/souin/README.md

 <img src="docs/plantUML/sequenceDiagram.svg?sanitize=true" alt="Sequence diagram">

 ## Cache systems
-The cache system sits on two providers at the moment.
+The cache system sits on top of two providers at the moment.
 It provides an in-memory and redis cache systems because setting, getting, updating and deleting keys in Redis is as easy as it gets.
-In order to do that, Redis could be on the same network than the Souin instance when using docker-compose or over the internet then it will use by default in-memory to avoid network latency as much as possible.
+In order to do that, Redis needs to be either on the same network than the Souin instance when using docker-compose or over the internet, then it will use by default in-memory to avoid network latency as much as possible.
 Souin will return at first the in-memory response when it gives a non-empty response, then the redis one will be used with same condition, or fallback to the reverse proxy otherwise.

 ### Cache invalidation
 The cache invalidation is made for CRUD requests, if you're doing a GET HTTP request, it will serve the cached response when it exists, otherwise the reverse-proxy response will be served.
-If you're doing a POST, PUT, PATCH or DELETE HTTP request, the related cache GET request will be dropped and the list endpoint will be dropped too
+If you're doing a POST, PUT, PATCH or DELETE HTTP request, the related cache GET request and the list endpoint will be dropped.
-It works very well with plain [API Platform](https://api-platform.com) integration (not for custom actions for now) and CRUD routes.
+It works very well with plain [API Platform](https://api-platform.com) integration (not for custom actions at the moment) and CRUD routes.

 ## Examples